daunkim18/BMI-Programming/README.md

 ## License

-This project was developed as part of a graduate-level course, BMI8540, at the University of Nebraska at Omaha.
-It is intended for educational purposes only and is not licensed for commercial use or public redistribution.

-For reuse or citation, please contact the author at daunkim@unomaha.edu.
+This project is distributed for educational purposes under an academic license.
+See the [LICENSE.txt](./LICENSE.txt) file for full details.